How They Came to Be

 RISE intentionally recruits staff members who want to work closely in a small, tight-knit team and to build a strong, nurturing community from the ground up.
-Staff members receive professional development to help them adapt to the school's unique teaching and learning norms and processes, and they also receive special training in adolescent development, strategies for helping students cope with the effects of trauma, and the workings of the legal and foster-care systems.
+Staff members receive professional development to help them adapt to the school's unique teaching and learning norms and processes, and they also receive special training in trauma-informed care, nonviolent crisis intervention, restorative justice, and the workings of the legal and foster-care systems.
 RISE staff members are also deeply involved in case management for many of their students and provide additional support through home visits, online availability, and connecting students with services.
-RISE also offers specialized academic coaches who go with students to core courses to ensure they get the support they need.

 “In the shift to remote learning, we created a crisis team for higher-need students, which included a teacher, an academic coach, a special education teacher, and a counselor.
 These teams were structured around a point person to make sure that the students weren’t overwhelmed with five calls a day.”

 RISE partners with social services agencies and operates from three locations: the newest at Richstone Family Center, one of the most progressive centers for trauma-focused treatment and prevention in Los Angeles county in Hawthorne; one at A Place Called Home, a “safe haven” multi-service agency for Los Angeles youth that provides a nurturing environment with proven programs in arts, education and wellness; and one at New Earth, a non-profit that provides mentor-based arts, educational, and vocational programs that empower juvenile justice and system-involved youth ages 13-25.
 Each serves as a familiar home base for students, where they can develop deep relationships grounded in trust and consistency.
 This model allows students to access critical services and resources without taking them too far from their academic experience.
 The atmosphere of equity, care, and community ensures students can step out of class, as needed, to take advantage of available services without judgment, stigma, or discipline.